backdrop-contrib/notify/README.txt

 The Users tab is to review and alter per-user settings for those users that have the master switch for notifications set to "Enabled".

+If you tick the box "Bulk subscribe all users", all non-blocked users that do not already subscribe to notifications will be subscribed with the initial settings set under the deafult tab.

 User's settings
 ---------------